5. Cutting data of interest from SQW files and objects

 cylinder_proj defines a cylindrical coordinate system, where:

-• \(E\) is the energy transfer as defined in line_proj
+• \(E\) – The energy transfer as defined in line_proj

 Note